NunoSempere/rosenrot-browser/user-scripts/ubuntu-20.04/README.md

-Code here uses the libwebkit2gtk-4.0 api.
+Code in this directory refers to a previous version of rosenrot which used the libwebkit2gtk-4.0 api.
 It is deprecated.
-See the debian version for how to use the -4.1 version instead.
+See the debian folder for how to use the -4.1 version instead.
 Package names might vary.